Middle East & Africa - EN

 Our glass product for roofs & skylights

-Architects and designers need to consider the relevant international and/or local glazing standards relating to overhead glazing.
+Architects and designers need consider relevant international and/or local glazing standards relating to roof glazing.
 These typically address the various building types, classifying these into different load levels, providing guidance on maximum allowable deflections and stresses for overhead glazing.
 Therefore, the thickness of the glass and the integrity of the insulating glass unit must be considered.
-For safety reasons, laminated glass (preferably heat strengthened) must be used for the internal pane of the insulating glass unit (IGU) and the outer pane of the IGU must be fully tempered.
+The Guardian Glass team and supplier partners are available to help you navigate these considerations.

 The support system for the glass needs to be sufficient in order to prevent distortion under load.
-Unlike vertical glazing, loads caused by maintenance, water and the ‘dead’ load (the self-weight of the glass as a permanent load) need to be considered.
+Unlike vertical glazing, loads caused by snow, maintenance, water and the ‘dead’ load (the self-weight of the glass as a permanent load) need to be considered.
 If the glass roof forms part of an accessible area, it must be treated as a glass floor.
+Laminated safety glass is often recommended for roof glazing, although toughened glass is sufficient for some overhead glazing applications.

 Want to know more about glass?